Seravo/docs/_posts/2015-10-11-use-wordpress-with-wpcli.md

 title: "Manage with wp-cli"
 category: management
 date: 2015-10-11 03:39:48
-summary: "All Seravo sites come with wp-cli preinstalled and configured for easier commandline management."
+summary: "All Seravo sites come with wp-cli preinstalled and configured for easier command-line management."
 ---

 ## Basics